ckirsch/bigcode-prl-prg.github.io/people.md

     note: "I work on R language implementation (AST/byte-code interpreter, runtime).
 I worked on Java and real-time Java implementations (garbage collector, ahead-of-time compiler, interrupt control), on benchmarks and on benchmarking methodology (modeling non-determinism with random effects)."

   - type: researcher
+    name: Ryan Culpepper
+    photo: ryan_culpepper.jpg
+    title: Researcher
+    email: culperya@fit.cvut.cz
+    bio:
+    - Joined Czech Technical University, 2017
+    - Research scientist at Northeastern University, 2012-2017
+    - Post-doctoral researcher at University of Utah, 2010-2012
+    - PhD, Northeastern University, 2010
+    note: "I work on the design, implementation, and semantics of programming languages, especially languages with powerful syntactic abstraction and extension capabilities.
+Much of my work in that area involves tools and libraries for the Racket macro system.
+I have also worked on the semantics of probabilistic programming languages."

+  - type: researcher
     name: Filip Křikava
     photo: filip_krikava.jpg
     title: Post-doctoral researcher